aaron--/sdb/readme.md

 Status
 ======

 SDB is largely untested and shouldn't be relied on for production quality projects.
 It requires XCode 4.2 for ARC support.
 It's been tested only lightly on iOS.
+ChangeSet support is untested.

 Todo
 ====